anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

 to a conference for all the customers and then print them and send them using postal service.

 In this example, we will read a CSV file and use the available headers to fill up the invitations.
-The invitation will be a result file of Create DOC document from template action.
+The invitation will be a result file of **Create DOC document from template** action.
-To fill up the DOC template we're going to use Parse CSV output items.
+To fill up the DOCX template we're going to use Parse CSV output items.

 Our source CSV file has to be stored somewhere.
 Microsoft Flow has a lot of connectors for different systems.